mclear-teaching-projects/phil971-kant-rational-agency/content/assignments/week1.md

 +++

 This week we’ll go over the basic structure and themes of the course and then sketch Kant’s view of agency.
-We start with a question: how should we understand the notion of rationality, and relatedly, of engaging in rational activity?
-This course is structured around one group of broadly ‘Kantian’ answers to this question, according to which rationality is the capacity to act _in light of_ a reason, rather than merely acting in a manner that admits of (or not) of _explanation_ by reasons.
+We start with a question: some conditions that an agent may be in are rationally determinable.
+Others are not.
+How should we understand this difference?
+More generally, how should we understand the notion of rationality, and relatedly, of engaging in rational activity?
 We’ll look at Ram Neta’s setup of this issue, before turning to Kant’s.

 We’ll spend the rest of the meeting looking at some of Kant’s basic metaphysical commitments regarding agency, specifically his conception of causation and the way in